Karan-1708/AI-Powered-Interview-Coaching-System/README.md

 This project was built with ❤️ by developers figuring it out one bug 🐛 at a time — firm believers that “it works on my machine” is a perfectly valid deployment strategy, while still trying to ship something genuinely useful (and only *slightly* break production in the process).

-Huge thanks to ***Gemini*** for carrying 90% of the workload, tolerating our bugs, not rage-quitting like a real developer would, and never once asking “have you tried Googling it?".
+Huge thanks to ***Gemini & Claude*** for carrying 90% of the workload, tolerating our bugs, not rage-quitting like a real developer would, and never once asking “have you tried Googling it?".

 Works on our machine — good luck everywhere else.